darkeclipz/calcupy/README.md

 It is also possible to construct matrices with [`Matrix([[1,2],[3,4]]) * t`](https://pymath-api-heroku.herokuapp.com/?expr=Matrix%28%5B%5B1%2C2%5D%2C%5B3%2C4%5D%5D%29%20*%20t).
 Accidently, you can also create multiple line plots with the following matrix: [`Matrix([x,x^2,x^3,x^4])`](https://pymath-api-heroku.herokuapp.com/?expr=Matrix%28%5Bx%2Cx%5E2%2Cx%5E3%2Cx%5E4%5D%29).
 Imaginairy numbers can be declared with ).

 There is no UI component yet to change the plot limits.
 However, it can be done manually by opening the console and entering `app.plot_xlim = app.plot_ylim = [-10,10]; app.plot()`.

+# Contributions

+Feel free to contribute!
+Also, if you have an idea, please let me know (or submit it as an issue on Github)!

 # Thanks to